 Before you can proceed with the "IP Blocker" feature, you will need to access the cPanel service.
 If you are not certain how that can be achieved, please check our tutorial "How to access the cPanel service?".

-Once logged into the cPanel service you will be presented with all the features cPanel has to offer separated into different features groups.
+Once logged into the cPanel service, you will be presented with all the features cPanel has to offer, separated into different feature groups.
 To access the "IP Blocker" feature either use the search functionality at the top of the page or locate the "Security" features group where the "IP Blocker" feature is located.

-No matter how you find the "IP Blocker" feature, please click on it so you can proceed further with this tutorial.
+Regardless of the way you locate the "IP Blocker" feature, please click on the icon when you find it, so you can proceed further with this tutorial.

-Here is the place where we should explain how the IP address gets blocked and what exactly blocking an IP address means.
-Typically when an IP address is being blocked on a server level this is done via the Firewall of the server.
+To provide a little more clarity on the matter, let us explain how does cPanel actually block the IP address/range when you use this functionality.
+Typically, when an IP address is being blocked on a server level, this is done via the Firewall of the server.
 This means that the block is applied on a server level and any connections attempted by the blocked IP address will be denied.
-However, with cPanel, this is not the case.

 Blocking an IP address in cPanel is done on a Web Server level.
-This means that the connection from the blocked IP address is still performed, however, the Web Server will return a 403 status code on any request performed by that IP address.
-The 403 Status Code means that the IP address is forbidden to access the web resource it is requesting.
+This means that the connection from the blocked IP address is still performed.
+However, the Web Server will return a 403 status code on any request performed by that IP address.
+The 403 Status Code means that the IP address is forbidden from accessing the web resource it requests.

-To be able to create such blocks cPanel edits the main .htaccess file for your websites which is located inside the "public_html" folder of your Web Hosting account.
-Depending on whether or not you are blocking a single IP address or a range of IP addresses, cPanel will add the following code into the .htaccess file:
+To be able to create such blocks, cPanel edits the main .htaccess file for your websites, which is located inside the "public_html" folder of your Web Hosting account.
+Depending on whether or not you are blocking a single IP address or a range of IP addresses, cPanel will add the following code to the .htaccess file:

 <Files 403.shtml>